Review of Social Health Insurance Scheme in Selected Districts of Nepal

 Kailali, Baglung and Illam

-This study has been planned with the aimn of documenting experiences while implementing insurance, identifying key challenges faced and assessing the financial viability of the insurance scheme in selected districts of Nepal.
+To document experiences of implementing insurance, identifying key challenges faced and assessing the financial viability of the insurance scheme in selected districts of Nepal.